 - filtered water

-- Discard all except 100 grams (about ½ cup) of starter (you'll remove about ½ cup or 100g).
-You can keep a separate larger container for “discarded” starter, which can be used for many other baking purposes.
+- Pour out all except 100 grams (about ½ cup) of starter.
+You'll remove 100 grams or about ½ cup).
+You can keep a separate larger container for this “discarded” starter, which can be used for many other baking purposes.

-- Add 100 grams all-purpose flour and 100 ml water to the starter.
+- Add 100 grams all-purpose flour and 100 ml warm water to the starter.
 Stir well until no dry flour can be seen.
 Store in its warm spot again for 24 hours.

 - Discard all except 100 grams of the starter.

 - Add 100 grams all purpose flour and 100 ml water to the starter.
 Stir well.

-- By the third day, your starter should start to be bubbly and sour smelling.
+- By the third day, your starter should start to be bubbly and smell slightly sour.
 Keep going with daily feedings (repeating steps 1 & 2) until starter is vigorously bubbling and smells yeasty.

-- When a starter is consistently doubling in volume within six hours of a feeding, it is healthy and has a well-established culture.
+- When a starter is consistently doubling in volume within six to eight hours after a feeding, it is healthy and has a well-established culture.
 Note that this may take a few more days or even a few weeks.

 Many experts believe that it takes between 30-90 days for a new sourdough to reach its maturity, when fed and used daily.

 Storing & Maintaining Active Starter in Refrigerator

 It is practical for most of us (who don’t bake every day) to store our starter in the refrigerator.
 This is perfectly fine.
 You should feed your starter weekly when it’s “chilling” in the refrigerator.